BOTekram/EventManagementApp/README.md

 ## After adding the events, you can see the location of the event in google maps, and also can tap the fragment to search for the event in the internet

-### The datas in the application are stored inside android's sqlite database
+### Datas are saved using Room Persistence Library SQLite, Rooms, and LiveData